Skip to Content

 Next, let’s say that Team B secures the ball via a defensive rebound.
 At that point, Team B is in control of the ball but since there are less than 24 seconds remaining in the period of play, the 24-second shot clock would not be active at that time.

-Possible instances when 24-second shot clock could reset to 24 or 14 seconds
+What are potential instances when the 24-second shot clock could reset to 24 or 14 seconds?

 This section contains potential instances when the 24-second shot clock could reset to either 24 seconds or 14 seconds, depending on the situation.